reTHINK-project/specs/runtime/readme.md

 ![Runtime Core Architecture](Core_Runtime.png)

-Runtime Core components should be as much as possible independent on the Runtime type.
+Runtime Core components should be as much as possible independent from the Runtime type.
 They should be deployed once and executed at the background.
 The next time the runtime is started there should be no need to download the core runtime again unless there is a new version.
 Runtime core components instances should be shared by different Apps and Hyperty instances.

-The Core Runtime is provided by a specific Service Provider (the Core Runtime Service Provider) that handles a Catalogue service to with Runtime Descriptors and a Registry service to handle the registration of Runtime instances.
+The Core Runtime is provided by a specific Service Provider (the Core Runtime Service Provider) that handles a Catalogue service with Runtime Descriptors and a Registry service to handle the registration of Runtime instances.

 #### Message BUS

-The Message Bus Supports local message communication in a loosely coupled manner between Service Provider sandboxes including Hyperty Instances, Protocol Stubs and Policy Enforcers.
+The Message Bus Supports local message communication in a loosely coupled manner between Service Provider sandboxes including Hyperty Instances and Protocol Stubs.
 Messages are routed to listeners previously added by the Runtime User Agent, to valid Runtime URL addresses handled by the Runtime Registry functionality.

-Access to Message Bus is subject to authorisation to prevent cross origin attacks / spy from malicious downloaded code including Hyperties, Protocol Stubs or Policy Enforcers.
+Access to Message Bus is subject to authorisation by the Policy Engine, to prevent cross origin attacks / spy from malicious downloaded code including Hyperties and Protocol Stubs.

-#### Core Policy Engine
+#### Policy Engine

-The Core Policy Engine provides Policy decision and Policy Enforcement functionalities for incoming and outgoing messages from / to Service Provider sandboxes, according to Policies downloaded and stored locally when associated Hyperties are deployed by the Runtime User Agent.
+The Policy Engine provides Policy decision and Policy Enforcement functionalities for incoming and outgoing messages from / to Service Provider sandboxes, according to Policies downloaded and stored locally when associated Hyperties are deployed by the Runtime User Agent.
 It also provides authorisation / access control to the Message BUS.

 The verification or generation of identity assertions, to get valid Access tokens, are two examples of actions ruled by policies.